aolarchive/stitch/stitch-library-examples/README-MemShoppingCartExample.md

 README-MemShoppingCartExample
 =============================

-Jersey Application using Java Patch Library Example
+Jersey Application using Stitch Library Example
 ---------------------------------------------------

 This example implements a shopping cart resource allowing users to add, remove and update products in shopping cart in memory.
 Server restart will remove all carts in memory.